half-adder/qPCR_cycles_NGS/README.md

-# Calculate Cycle Number for NGS
+# Calculate Cycle Number for NGS based on qPCR data

 Given a qPCR amplification excel file, this script will spit out: